zzxwill/odps/intl.en-US/User Guide/External table/Access Table Store data.md

 MaxCompute and TableStore are two independent big data computing and storage services.
 Therefore, these two services must ensure that the network between them is open.
 When MaxCompute’s public cloud service accesses data stored in Table Store, we recommend that you use Table Store’s private network address, usually a host name suffixed ‘ots-internal.aliyuncs.com’, for example `tablestore://odps-ots-dev.cn-shanghai.ots-internal.aliyuncs.com`.

-The previous article showed you how to [Accessing OSS unstructured data](reseller.en-US/User Guide/External table/Access OSS unstructured data.md#).
+The previous article showed you how to [Access OSS unstructured data](reseller.en-US/User Guide/External table/Access OSS unstructured data.md#).

 Both TableStore and MaxCompute have their own type systems.
 Both Table Store and MaxCompute have their own data type systems.
 When you process Table Store data in MaxCompute, the data type associations are as follow: